a-martyn/website/content/markdown/ml-learning-log.md

 Thoughts:

 Cross-validation like feature engineering is another topic that seems critical to practical application of ML, yet is not widely covered in the literature I've seen so far.
-The current #1 Kaggler, Shubin Dai (bestfitting), puts a lot of weight on designing good CVs as part of his approach described in this [interview](http://blog.kaggle.com/2018/05/07/profiling-top-kagglers-bestfitting-currently-1-in-the-world/)
+The current 1 Kaggler, Shubin Dai (bestfitting), puts a lot of weight on designing good CVs as part of his approach described in this [interview](http://blog.kaggle.com/2018/05/07/profiling-top-kagglers-bestfitting-currently-1-in-the-world/)

 During my own experimentation I observed surprisingly high variation between different approaches.

 See my [notebook here](https://www.kaggle.com/alanmartyn/linear-regression)

-## Thursday #27: 2018-08-23
+### 27. 2018-08-23

 Today I focused on visualisation and feature engineering of data for the Kaggle competition – [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)